underscoreio/essential-slick/src/pages/3-modifying.md

 } yield exec(modify(msg))
 ~~~

-Thee's nothing wrong with this, and it will produce the desired effect, but at some cost.
+There's nothing wrong with this, and it will produce the desired effect, but at some cost.
 What we have done there is use our own `exec` method which will wait for results.
 We use it to fetch all rows, and then we use it on each row to modify the row.
 That's a lot of waiting.